Learn something new every day More Info... by email

 The startle reflex does not necessarily occur only as a response to external stimulation.
 Sometimes babies startle when they experience a profound sensation of falling while they are still asleep.
 Since babies are no longer in the protective environment of a womb, this sensation conjures up feelings of insecurity and results in the babies' startle reflex.
 Physically, it appears as if they are trying to grab on to something as they "fall," although in reality, their eyes are still closed in deep slumber.
 The possibility that they may wake up depends on how strong their reflex was, but startled babies often go right back to sleep again rather quickly.

 Parents may worry needlessly when they see their babies going through a startle reflex.
 This natural reaction is actually evidence of their babies' acoustic, physical, and neurological health.
-The startle reflex should appear on both sides of the body, showing identical and symmetrical reactions in both arms.
+This reflex should appear on both sides of the body, showing identical and symmetrical reactions in both arms.
 Absence of it on one side can indicate an injury in the shoulder and arm, or a more serious nerve problem in the area between the lower neck and upper shoulder.
 No startle reflex at all could point to damage in the brain or spinal cord.

 The startle reflex usually disappears when babies are about half a year old.
 Until then, pediatricians perform regular checkups to ensure that babies respond normally to outside stimulation.
 Concerned parents can also try reproducing a safe, womb-like environment by swaddling their babies in a soft blanket.
 Doing this reduces the babies' feelings of vulnerability and insecurity, therefore minimizing their reflex to startle.